tirnavali/lib_analytic/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Steps to run this program:
+Steps to run this program local computer:
+# Installation steps

-* Ruby version 3.0.0
+* Ruby version 3.0.1
 * Sqlite3
 * Rails version > 6

 * 1 - Update yarn
 * 2 - bundle install
 * 3 - run with rails server command

- Sercan Tırnavalı 08.02.2021
+ Sercan Tırnavalı 13.08.2021